tifa365/startercode-generator_open_data_berlin/_work/index.md

-# Preconfigured starter code files for all CSV datasets of opendata.swiss
+# Preconfigured starter code files for all CSV datasets of daten.berlin.de/datensaetze

-### Open any tabular dataset of **opendata.swiss** with one click and **get a fully configured Python Jupyter Notebook or R Markdown file**.
+### Open any tabular dataset of **daten.berlin.de/datensaetze** with one click and **get a fully configured Python Jupyter Notebook or R Markdown file**.

 - The code files are **set with relevant metadata, descriptions, data links, and some starter code.**
 - The idea of this experiment is **that you immediately can start analyzing the data with R or Python.**